 The SEARCH Function is categorized under Excel TEXT functions.
 SEARCH will return the position of a specified character or sub-string within a supplied text string.

 In financial analysis, the SEARCH function can be useful if we wish to find the location of a text in a string.
 For example, we can use the function to find the position of the letter “n” in the word “name.”

 =SEARCH( search_text, within_text, [start_num] )

 The SEARCH function uses the following arguments:

-- Search_text (required argument) – It is the character or sub-string we wish to search.
+Search_text (required argument) – This is the character or sub-string we wish to search.

-- Within_text (required argument) – It is the text string that we need to search.
+Within_text (required argument) – The text string that we need to search.

 How to use the SEARCH Function in Excel?

 As a worksheet function, SEARCH can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let us consider an example:

 Suppose we imported data from an external source and we wish to find certain characters from the values given below:

 The results in Excel are given in the screenshot below: